jeffrosenberg/how-to-use-the-internet/browser.md

 - [Safari](https://www.apple.com/safari/){:target="_blank"}
 - [Edge](https://www.microsoft.com/en-us/edge){:target="_blank"}

 A web browser _isn't_ "the Internet", it's a tool you use to _access_ the Internet.
+TODO: more!

 Important browser components you need to understand include: